TheRealEamonCS/Eamon-CS/README.md

 There are currently plans to port Eamon CS Mobile to iOS.

-Many 3rd party technologies can seamlessly integrate with ECS, some of which may push the game in new directions.
+Many third-party technologies can seamlessly integrate with ECS, some of which may push the game in new directions.
 Stay tuned and see what comes of it.

 #### License